Disney adult

-A Disney adult is an adult who is a devout fan of the works of the Walt Disney Company.
-Common hobbies of Disney adults include visiting Disney theme parks, collecting Disney merchandise, cosplaying Disney characters, and consuming content on the Disney+ streaming service.
+A Disney adult is an adult who is an avid fan of the works of the Walt Disney Company.
+Common hobbies of Disney adults include visiting Disney theme parks, collecting Disney merchandise, cosplaying Disney characters, and watching videos on the Disney+ streaming service.

 Some people, including influencers and celebrities, proudly identify as Disney adults.
 BuzzFeed News describes the phenomenon as a "polarizing fandom" that has received scrutiny and ridicule from others.

 Origin and history

-Practices associated with the phenomenon, such as Disney weddings, date back decades to the 1990s.
-Disney World's marketing in the 90s included an advert aimed at adults, promising "A World of Magic Without the Kids!"
+Practices associated with the phenomenon, such as Disney weddings, date to at least the 1990s.
+Walt Disney World advertising from the era promised adults "A World of Magic Without the Kids!"